AndyOGo/stylelint-declaration-strict-value/docs/modules/lib_validation.md

 ▸ **getAutoFixFunc**(`autoFixFunc`: [*AutoFixFuncConfig*](defaults.md#autofixfuncconfig)): *null* \| [*AutoFixFunc*](defaults.md#autofixfunc)

-Get the auto-fix function either by a function directly or from source file.
+Get the auto-fix function either by a function directly or from a source file.

 **`internal`**